badlydrawnletters/emojifier-docs/status.md

-# Status testing
+# Status
 ---
 We have a status page for the bot so you can see scheduled maintenances, status and developer messages.
-The status page is located [here](https://emojifier.statuspage.io) or you can view it below.
+The status page is located [here](https://emojifier.statuspage.io) or you can view it below. <br>

 <!-- Copy and Paste Me -->
 <div class="emojifiers-status-page" style="height: 420px; width: 100%;">